Sun Jian: Early life and career

 Sun Jian was born in Fuchun County (富春縣), Wu Commandery, around present day Fuyang, Zhejiang.
 He was allegedly a descendant of Sun Tzu, the author of The Art of War.
 No more immediate records survive, indicating his family probably played a very small part during the Han dynasty.
 Even his father's name is unrecorded, although a folk tradition gives it as Sun Zhong (孫鍾).

 Sun Jian was a civil official in his home county during his youth.
 When he was 16, Sun Jian travelled with his father to Qiantang, where they encountered a band of pirates dividing up their spoils on land.
 Sun Jian jumped on shore with a sabre in hand and pointed in different directions as if commanding a detachment of soldiers to surround the pirates.
 Seeing this, the pirates were deceived and fled.
-Sun Jian pursued, and only after taking the head of every pirate did he return (or just the leaders according to some accounts).
+Sun Jian pursued, and only after beheading one pirate did he return.
 His name henceforth spread.